maniaplanet/documentation/04.dedicated-server/05.references/05.xml-rpc-methods/docs.md

 <tr>
 <td>KeepPlayerSlots(boolean)</td>
 <td>boolean</td>
-<td>Set whether, when a player is switching to spectator, the server should still consider him a player and keep his player slot, or not.
+<td>Set whether, when a player is switching to spectator, the server should still consider them a player and keep their player slot, or not.
 Only available to Admin.</td>
 </tr>
 <tr>
 <td>IsKeepingPlayerSlots()</td>